Looking for a brief history of Vatican City?

-The Vaticanum had villas and gardens of the rich and powerful.
+During the Roman empire, the Romans referred to this area as Vaticanum, and this was where the rich and powerful built their villas and gardens.
 The emperor Caligula (third emperor of Rome, 37 – 41 CE) built a large circus there.

 He then decided to persecute Christians as scapegoats.
 One of the people he is said to have had murdered is Saint Peter.

 Christian tradition holds that Saint Peter was crucified in Nero’s Circus, which was more or less where the Vatican is today.

 The history of the Vatican stretches back thousands of years, and to know everything about this incredible micro-state would take a lifetime to learn.